raspberrypilearning/lost-in-space/en/step_7.md

-## Challenges
+## Challenge
 Improve your project with these challenges!

 ---- task ---

-Can you change the numbers in your animation code so that:

-+ The spaceship moves until it touches the Earth?
+Change the numbers in your animation code so that the spaceship moves until it touches the Earth.

+--- /task ---

+---- task ---

-+ The spaceship moves more slowly towards the Earth?
+Change the numbers in your animation code so that the  spaceship moves more slowly towards the Earth.

+--- /task ---

 ---- collapse ---